nathanstilwell/juve/README.md

 Type: `Boolean`
 Default value: `false`

-Indicates whether or not to use olympic-style scoring.
+Indicates whether or not to use olympic style scoring.
 This will drop the largest and smallest values for each metric before averaging the trials.
-Only available when the number of trials is greater than three (3).
+Only available when the number of trials is greater than three 3.

 #### Assertions
 The other keys of the options object can be taken directly from the [phantomas documentation](https://github.com/macbre/phantomas#metrics).
 The values indicate a maximum acceptable value.
 If multiple trials are used, the results will be averaged and compared to the asserted value.